Former Council Offices in Hadleigh

-In November 2017 Babergh District Council vacated its old offices at Corks Lane in Hadleigh.
-Following this, we have been hard at work on plans for the future of the site.
-At public exhibitions on 11 April and 18 April 2018 we displayed redevelopment plans to the public.
+In November 2017, Babergh District Council vacated its old offices in Corks Lane, Hadleigh.
+Since then, the Council has been working hard to develop plans for the future of the site.

 What happens next?

 Babergh District Council have developed a new partnership with the Norse Group to help support the Councils’ strategic plans.
 Babergh Growth was formed to deliver private and social housing across the districts; to transform land and assets owned by the council into local housing.